Q&A Guide for Non-Muslim Visitors during Ramadan

 What Do Non-Muslim Tourists & Residents In Abu Dhabi Need To Observe During Ramadan?

-Non-Muslim expat residents and visitors are responsible for making sure there is a suitable environment for Muslims to observe Ramadan.
+Non-Muslim expat residents and visitors to the Middle East are responsible for making sure there is a suitable environment for Muslims to observe Ramadan.
 Although you are not expected to join in with the fasting, you must show respect to those who are through your conduct.

-Eating, drinking, and smoking in public by adults during Ramadan is prohibited.
+Eating, drinking, and smoking in public places by adults during Ramadan is prohibited.

 HOWEVER, contrary to laws that carry fines of up to AED 2000 for eating in public during Ramadan, general practice in Abu Dhabi has significantly changed over the last five years.

 Eating establishments previously needed licenses to operate during daylight hours of Ramadan and blacked-out windows or curtain partitions.
-These requirements during Ramadan 2019 seemed to have all but ceased completely – with dining establishments even asked to remove their blackout curtains; customers would not be fined.
+These requirements seemed to all but cease completely during Ramadan 2019, with dining establishments even asked to remove their blackout curtains; customers were advised they would not be fined.

-On 6 April 2021, The Department of Culture and Tourism in Abu Dhabi allowed tourist and hotel establishments to provide catering services during Ramadan without installing curtains or partitions.
-This continued during Ramadan 2022 and 2023.
+On 6 April 2021, The Department of Culture and Tourism in Abu Dhabi confirmed tourist and hotel establishments to provide catering services during Ramadan without installing curtains or partitions.
+This continued during the next three Ramadans, so it appears to be a permanent policy change.

-Undoubtedly, you are still able to obtain food and drink in hotels and shopping malls in Abu Dhabi during Ramadan (This wasn’t always the case – careful of following outdated information on this).
-Walking around eating and drinking in public is socially unacceptable, if not still illegal.
+Undoubtedly, you can still obtain food and drink in hotels and shopping malls in Abu Dhabi during Ramadan (this wasn’t always the case—be careful not to follow outdated information).
+However, walking around eating and drinking in public during Ramadan in Abu Dhabi is socially unacceptable, even if it is technically no longer illegal.

 In the privacy of your own home or hotel room, you can do as you please.